-All drugs will be prescribed and all follow-up visits will be captured as part of normal medical practice.
-Patient therapeutic strategies will not be determined by the study protocol.
+All drugs are prescribed and all follow-up visits are captured as part of normal medical practice.
+Patient therapeutic strategies are not be determined by the study protocol (i.e. therapeutic strategies are determined by the treating physician during routine clinical consultation).